talborough/gDS/README.md

 Example files
 =============

 * animalFarm_01 - This example is brutally simple.
-It sets up a few counties and farms and then adds some animals from some spawned processes.
-All the tables are then dumped out and a routine prints out a subset of  the animal collection.
+It sets up a few counties and farms and then randomly adds some animals from some spawned processes.
+All the tables are then dumped out and then a subset of the animal collection is printed out.

+* animalFarm_02 - "V1" of this has been released.
+Follow the same rules to prepare, start and run it as for animalFarm_01 (below).
+The goals of animalFarm_02 are:

+    * Be able to demo the "test platform" functionality described in the Testing Complex Systems LinkedIn article.

-* animalFarm_02 - This example is currently under construction.
-Its goal is to be descriptive and non-trivial (multi-processing and multi-threading).
-One large goal is to expose strategies for handling concurrent access.
+    * Be a descriptive and non-trivial (multi-processing and multi-threading) example of using gDS - one large goal is to expose strategies for handling concurrent access.

+For now:

+* Chunks of animalFarm_02 need to be re-organized.

+* Help is available at the end of the "animalFarm_02" file and at "./animalFarm_02 -h".

 Example animalFarm_01
 =====================